edster1967/natived-blog/README.md

 So I found alot of examples online don't have a good use of the navigation using Angular Material.
 I specifically ran into issues on trying to get other nav bars working in mobile.
 This example explains how to use the naviation working for mobile view.

+For the authentication I am using Auth0.
+It's a free authentication service.
+You can vget the information here - https://auth0.com/

 ## Development server